 The WRAP is a regional resource adequacy program in which Participants demonstrate, in advance of a defined season when resources may need to be deployed, that they have sufficient resources to meet their expected peak loads and a reserve margin.
 The WRAP imposes standards and requirements related to such matters as the resources that qualify to meet resource adequacy objectives, the calculation of peak loads, and the required minimum reserve margin.
-Under the WRAP, Participants with surplus resources are subject to requirements in certain circumstances during the subject season to assist Participants that are resource-deficient, and if a surplus Participant fails to make required energy deliveries to a deficient Participant, the surplus Participant is subject to significant charges for such delivery failure.
+Under the WRAP, Participants with surplus resources are required to assist Participants that are resource-deficient in certain circumstances, and if a surplus Participant fails to make required energy deliveries to a deficient Participant, the surplus Participant is subject to a Delivery Failure Charge for such delivery failure.